Cross-Domain Multi-Task Learning for Sequential Sentence Classification in Research Papers: Related Work

-For \emph{sequence tagging}, \citet{Yang2017TransferLF} investigate multi-task learning in the general domain with cross-domain, cross-application, and cross-lingual transfer.
-In particular, target tasks with few labelled data benefit from related tasks. \citet{Lee2017TransferLF} successfully transfer pre-trained parameters from a big dataset to a small dataset in the biological domain. \citet{SchulzEDKG18} evaluated multi-task learning for argumentation mining with multiple datasets in the general domain and could show that performance improves when training data for the tasks is sparse.
-For \emph{coreference resolution}, \citet{Brack2021Coref} successfully apply sequential transfer learning and utilise a large dataset from the general domain to improve models for a small dataset in the scientific domain.
+For \emph{sequence tagging} Yang et al.~\cite{Yang2017TransferLF} investigate multi-task learning in the general non-academic domain with a small and a big dataset. \citet{SchulzEDKG18} evaluate multi-task learning for argumentation mining with multiple datasets in the general domain. \citet{Lee2017TransferLF} successfully transfer pre-trained parameters from a big dataset to a small dataset in the biological domain.
+For \emph{coreference resolution}, \citet{Brack2021Coref} apply sequential transfer learning and utilise a large dataset from the general domain to improve models for a small dataset in the scientific domain.

-For \emph{sentence classification}, \citet{Mou2016HowTA} compare (1) transferring parameters from a source dataset to a target dataset against (2) training one model with two datasets in the general domain.
-They demonstrate that semantically related tasks improve while unrelated tasks degrade the performance of the target tasks. \citet{Semwal2018} investigate the extent of task relatedness for product reviews and sentiment classification with sequential transfer learning. \citet{Su20} evaluate multi-task learning for sentiment classification in product reviews from multiple domains. \citet{LauscherGP018} evaluate multi-task learning on scientific texts, however, only on one dataset with different annotation layers.
+For \emph{sentence classification}, \citet{Mou2016HowTA} compare (1) transferring parameters from a source dataset to a target dataset against (2) training one model with two datasets in the non-academic domain.
+They demonstrate that semantically related tasks improve while unrelated tasks degrade the performance of the target tasks. \citet{Su20} study multi-task learning for sentiment classification in product reviews from multiple domains. \citet{LauscherGP018} evaluate multi-task learning on scientific texts, however, only on one dataset with different annotation layers. \citet{Banerjee20} apply sequential transfer learning from the medical to the computer science domain for discourse classification, however, only for two domains and on abstracts, whereas \citet{Spangher21} explore this task on news articles with multi-task learning using multiple datasets. \citet{Gupta21} utilise a multi-task learning with two scaffold tasks to detect contribution sentences in full papers, however, only in one domain and with limited sentence context.

-Several approaches have been proposed to \emph{train multiple tasks jointly}: \citet{Luan2018MultiTaskIO} train a model on three tasks (coreference resolution, entity and relation extraction) using one dataset of research papers. \citet{Sanh2018AHM} introduce a multi-task model that is trained on four tasks (mention detection, coreference resolution, entity and relation extraction) with two different datasets. \citet{Wei2019JointEO} utilise a multi-task model for entity recognition and relation extraction on one dataset in the general domain.
-Comparable to us, \citet{Changpinyo18} analyse multi-task training with multiple datasets for sequence tagging.
-In contrast, we investigate sequential sentence classification across multiple science domains.
+Several approaches also exist to \emph{train multiple tasks jointly}: \citet{Luan2018MultiTaskIO} train a model on three tasks (coreference resolution, entity and relation extraction) using one dataset of research papers. \citet{Wei2019JointEO} utilise a multi-task model for entity recognition and relation extraction on one dataset in the non-academic domain. \citet{Changpinyo18} analyse multi-task training with multiple datasets for sequence tagging. \textit{In contrast, we investigate sequential sentence classification across multiple science domains.}